FormelerOrganization/formeler_python/README.md

 if __name__ == "__main__":
     main()
 ```
-If the API call is successful,the `result` variable will contain the following JSON response:
+If the API call is successful, the `result` variable will contain the following JSON response:
 ```json
 {
   "result": "success",